oicr-gsi/shesmu/language.md

 #### Named Tuple Access
 - _expr_ `.` _field_

-Extracts a field from a named tuple. _field_ is the name of the field.
-The result type will be based on the type of that field in the named tuple.
+Extracts a field from a named tuple or JSON object. _field_ is the name of the field.
+The result type will be based on the type of that field in the named tuple or a JSON blob when accessing a JSON blob.
 If _field_ is not in the named tuple, an error occurs.
+If _field_ is not in the JSON blob (or applied to a scalar or array), the result is a JSON `null` value.

 ### Terminals
 #### Date Literal